Arranging a Permanent Withdrawal

 International students on a student visa may not remain in the U.S. following withdrawal.
 Please discuss your plans with your assigned advisor in the International Students and Scholars Office.

 Your on-campus housing assignment will be cancelled and the space reassigned.
-See the information provided by BU Housing at http://www.bu.edu/housing/assignments/withdrawalsandloas/ and speak with a USC associate director if you have questions about your specific situation.
+Please reference BU Housing’s Withdrawals and Leave of Absence policy and speak with a USC associate director if you have questions about your specific situation.

 Need-based financial aid, loans, and BU scholarships will be cancelled.
 For more information, visit BU Financial Assistance.
 Any award offered by a private donor will be adjusted according to the terms stipulated by the donor.

 Allow two to three business days for account adjustments to be reflected in your online invoice; adjustment of financial aid funds may take up to thirty days.
-If these adjustments result in a credit balance (overpayment) on your account, the credit may be refunded upon your request to email@example.com.
+If these adjustments result in a credit balance (overpayment) on your account, the credit may be refunded upon your request to Student Accounts.

 Student and parent educational loans will go into repayment status when you are no longer enrolled.
-Information on payment amounts, grace periods, etc., can be obtained from your lender(s); you may also find it useful to browse the links provided at http://www.bu.edu/finaid/types-of-aid/loans/loan-repayment/.
+Information on payment amounts, grace periods, etc., can be obtained from your lender(s); you may also find it useful to browse the links provided by the Office of Financial Assistance.

 Student Employment/Work Study

 Alert your employer that you will not be returning to your position.

 Access to BU services (FitRec membership, library borrowing privileges, etc.) ceases upon withdrawal.